Water Therapy for RA

 Ability to exercise without much stress on joints

 Sometimes the best feeling is just having a float and feeling the burden lift from my joints.
 I imagine this is what it would feel like to be weightless in space, not have the constant pressure of gravity on my bones.
 A few minutes in the whirlpool is even better for heating joints and relaxing tense muscles.

-I also feel that the more regularly I do my aqua therapy the more the benefits build.
+I also feel that the more regularly I do my aqua therapy, the more the benefits build.
 After skipping the pool for a few weeks, it’s hard to get back.
-Frankly, gentle exercises in the pool makes me feel better over time—my joints become less stiff and sore, while improving my energy.
+Frankly, gentle exercises in the pool make me feel better over time — my joints become less stiff and sore while improving my energy.